Mingyuam/CSCI653/README.md

 As a warm up, we applied active learning method to calculate PES of water molecule as function of O-H bond length and bond angle.
 We will update the details of training process later.

+- DeepMD training process
+  - Prepare data
+  - Train a model
+  - Freeze the model
+  - MD runs with the model (Native MD code or LAMMPS)

 Here we show the PES of water molecule by DeepMD.
 ![](water.PNG)